Scotland’s first year of Homecoming in 2009 was a great success, delivering a string of benefits to the country and boosting tourism in Scotland.

 Current and forthcoming Themed Years:

-This year will see an exciting programme of educational and cultural events centred on another of Scotland’s great assets, our young people.
+This year will see an exciting programme of educational and cultural events centred on another of Scotland’s great assets, our young people, driven by collaboration across a range of sectors and interests.
+A high impact, celebratory events programme, with young people at the heart of development and delivery, will create new and valuable experiences for young Scots and their families and visitors.